SITCommunity/NekoUI-Download/README.md

 <img width="500px" height="auto" src="https://github.com/user-attachments/assets/67d0efac-3194-488c-9273-9e47d14f9d55" alt="nekoui">

 # Installation
-> First downloads the mod jar file from verified platfroms, also you can download it from their client:
+> First download the mod jar file from verified platfroms, also you can download it from their client:
 > - CurseForge: [NekoUI-CurseForge]
 > - Modrinth: [NekoUI-Modrinth]
 >
 > Or you can download it from NekoUI Official Github Release:
 > - Github: [Github Release]

-Note: The Fabric Version Of NekoUI is under development, please keep patience until it will be ported.
+Note: The Fabric Version of NekoUI is under development, please keep patience until it will be ported.

 ### How To Use The Mods
 > Copy the mod jar file into ".minecraft/mods" Folders.